EcoFreshKase/gene-zip/README.md

 ### **3. FASTA-Header customization** (not implemented)
 You can customize the header of the FASTA-file you want to save your DNA-sequence in.
 This allows you to store further information about the sequence you might need.

-## **Installation**
-An installer will be created in the future.
-For now you have to install g-zip yourself by forking the repository, compiling the code and changing the registry yourself.

 ## **Usage**
 how do you use g-zip?